 - Advanced practice nurses combine professional clinical practice with advanced education, research, consultation, and clinical leadership.

 - Cardiologists are physicians with advanced training and skills in the diagnosis and non-surgical treatment of problems related to the heart and blood vessels.

-- Cardiovascular and thoracic surgeons are medical doctors who perform operations on the heart, lungs, and other organs of the chest.
+- Cardiothoracic surgeons are physicians who perform operations on the heart, lungs, and other organs of the chest.

 - Cardiovascular technicians assist physicians in diagnosing and treating heart and peripheral vascular blood vessel ailments.

 - Clinical nurse specialists are registered nurses who, through study and supervision at a graduate level, have become proficient in a defined area of knowledge and practice in a selected clinical area of nursing, such as cardiovascular care.

 - Dietitians help promote good health through proper eating.
 They supervise the preparation and service of food, develop modified diets, and educate individuals about good nutritional habits.

 - Director of nursing is a nurse whose function is the administrative and clinical leadership of the cardiac nursing units.

 - Echocardiography technicians assist cardiologists and cardiac surgeons by evaluating the heart via ultrasound or echocardiogram techniques.